claudiaaling/lab_report_1/index.md

 ![Image](revisedCAT.png)

-As shown in the image, the current directory is lecture1 and when the cat command is called with no arguments it is infinitely waiting for a file name so it does not do anything with no arguments.
+As shown in the image, the current directory is lecture1 and when the cat command is called with no arguments it is infinitely waiting for a file name.
 As it waits for user input, if you type in the terminal it will display what is inputted.

-In this scenario, we are in the lecture1 directory and when the cat command is called with no arguments it is infinitely waiting for a file name so it does not do anything with no arguments.
+To get out of the infinite loop, the user can use the CTRL C command.
 An error occurs when cat is called on a directory, the output will show that we are in a directory and are still waiting for a file to be called because cat only works with files.
 When cat is called on a file README, it will show the output of the content within the README file.